marcksdbgg/atenex_onprem/sparse-search-service/full_codebase.md

                     except OSError as e_clean:
                         use_case_log.error("Error cleaning up temporary index files.", error=str(e_clean))
             else:
-                use_case_log.warning("Index files not found in GCS or download failed.
+                use_case_log.warning("Index files not found in object storage or download failed.
 Cannot perform search.") return []

         if not bm25_instance or not id_map:
-            use_case_log.error("BM25 instance or ID map is not available after cache/GCS lookup.
+            use_case_log.error("BM25 instance or ID map is not available after cache/storage lookup.
 Cannot search.") return []

         use_case_log.debug("Performing search with loaded BM25 instance and ID map...")